Porch of the Maidens (Asomaton) After Yannis Tsarouchis and Henri Cartier-Bresson 2022

 Ed 5 + 1 AP

-This multiple exposure image draws out associations between the two modern caryatids that support the porch of a small house at 45 Agion Asomaton Street in the Athenian inner suburban neighborhood of Psyrri, and the six ancient marble caryatids that originally supported the 5th c.
+This multiple exposure image links the two modern caryatids that support the porch of a small house at 45 Agion Asomaton Street in the Athenian suburban neighborhood of Psyrri, and the six ancient marble caryatids that originally supported the 5th c.
 BCE Porch of the Maidens of the Erechtheion Temple on the nearby Athenian acropolis.

-The modern Asomaton caryatids are famous in contemporary Athens, as are their six much older sisters.
-Five of the older sisters today stand together in the Acropolis Museum and one stands alone, displaced in the British Museum in London.
+The Asomaton caryatids are famous in contemporary Athens as are their much older sisters.
+Today five of the older sisters stand together in the Athens Acropolis Museum and one stands alone in the British Museum in London.